TMD20/PT-Muxer/README.md

 These are extracted automatically.
 * parent: what track a embedded track was extracted from
 * child: embedded track if present
 * machine_parse: if using ocr or voice rec.
-The gathered values will be here
+The gathered values will be here.
+See machine_parse section for more details
 * length: will display how long, how many subs a track has
 * default: whether to set the default flag in mkv
 * forced: whether to set the forced flag.
 Also can be set by changing the site_title to including "forced"